andersnoren/oaknut/README.md

 # Acorn

 Acorn is a block theme designed to help you create Linktree-esque profile pages.
-It includes XX color schemes, XX fonts to choose from, and multiple button styles to help you give your profile page a unique style.
+It includes XX color schemes, 14 fonts to choose from, and multiple button styles to help you give your link page a unique style.

 ![Acorn](https://github.com/andersnoren/acorn/blob/main/screenshot.png)